guynich/demultiplex_music/README.md

 ## Python version

-The model uses PyTorch does not support Python 3.13 as of June 14, 2025.
 I used `pyenv` [repo](https://github.com/pyenv/pyenv) to install a suitable Python version on macOS.
+The model uses PyTorch which does not support Python 3.13 as of June 14, 2025.
 ```sh
 python3 --version
 ```